-All required operations are possible.
+- All required operations are possible.

+- We often strive for interfaces that are minimal. <

-Without redundant functionality.
+- Without redundant functionality.

-nality.

-These two often pull in opposite directions.

-We like interfaces that are convenient.
+- We like interfaces that are convenient. <

-The interface is not a pain to use.
+- The interface is not a pain to use.

-We want to facilitate efficiency.
+We want to facilitate efficiency. <

 Interface allows data to be dealt with efficiently.